 - 6. In addition to the interview summaries and comments by the respondent and complainant(s) (if applicable) on the draft report, the final written report should include: - a description of the policies and procedures followed; - how and from whom relevant information was obtained; - the findings and basis for them. - 7.
-If either the school dean/director or the Dean of Research considers that sanctions may be warranted, the Dean of Research shall refer the final report to the University official who makes that determination (See Section 9).
+If either the school dean/director or the Chair, University Research Council considers that sanctions may be warranted, the Chair, University Research Council shall refer the final report to the University official who makes that determination (See Section 9).
 The report should be sufficient for the appropriate University officer to determine whether disciplinary action is called for.
-If any sanctions result, the Dean of Research shall be informed, and he or she should append that information to the final report.
+If any sanctions result, the Chair, University Research Council shall be informed, and he or she should append that information to the final report.